Pylons/deform/docs/basics.rst

 --------------------------

-Sometimes the default schema types offered by Colander may not be sufficient to model structures in your application.
+Sometimes the default schema types offered by Colander may not be sufficient to model all the structures in your application.
 See the `Colander documentation about defining a new schema type
 <http://docs.repoze.org/colander/#defining-a-new-type>`_ when this
 becomes true.